grafana/grafana/docs/sources/http_api/datasource_permissions.md

 - **403** - Access denied
 - **404** - Datasource not found

-## Add permission for a datasource
+## Add permission for a data source

 `POST /api/datasources/:id/permissions`

-Adds a user permission for the datasource with the given `id`.
+Adds a user permission for the data source with the given `id`.

 **Example request**: